Variable Recurring Payments API Profile - v3.1.10

 A PSU may re-authenticate a VRP Consent where:

-• the resource has a status of Authorised and
+- the resource has a status of

-• the consent has not expired as determined through the ValidToDate in the control parameters.
+and - the consent has not expired as determined through the

 ASPSPs may revoke access tokens issued for a VRP consent if they suspect risk or fraud situations.
 However, unlike AIS consents, VRP access tokens should not be set to expire at 90 days.